trambarhq/relaks-starwars-example/README.md

 Relaks Star Wars Example
 ------------------------
 This is an example demonstrating how to build a data-driven web page using [Relaks](https://github.com/chung-leong/relaks).
-In lieu of React proper, we'll be using [Preact](https://preactjs.com/).
+Instead of React proper, we'll be using [Preact](https://preactjs.com/).
 Aside from different import statements and initiation code, the example would work the same way with React.
-Preact was chosen because the small size and simplicity of Relaks will likely appeal most to developers using Preact.
+Preact was chosen because the small size and simplicity of Relaks will likely appeal most to fans of Preact.

-The data source for this example will be [swapi.co](https://swapi.co/), a public Star Wars knowledge base powered by [Django](https://www.djangoproject.com/).
+The data source for this example is [swapi.co](https://swapi.co/), a public Star Wars knowledge base powered by [Django](https://www.djangoproject.com/).
 The web page shows a list of Star Wars characters.
 When you click on a name, it shows additional information about him/her/it.
 You can see it in action [here](https://trambar.io/examples/starwars-iv/).

 ![Screenshot](docs/img/screenshot.png)